 Assessment Advanced Higher Physics

-Unit Assessment Each unit has an assessment that students must pass.
+Topic Assessment No official SQA assessments.
+There will be departmental assessments as a check on progress.

-Researching Physics Marks awarded out of 30 which go towards the overall grade when combined with the SQA exam.
+Project Marks awarded out of 30 which go towards the overall grade when combined with the SQA exam.

-SQA Exam 2 1⁄2 hour exam worth 100 marks.
+SQA Exam 3 hour exam worth 155 marks.

 Grading A - D